safespring/docs/content/backup/install/windows.md

 `PLATFORM` is read from the system and cannot be specified.

 **Noteworthy**
-All possibly measures are taken to prevent reboot but runtime libraries can cause unpredictable results.
+All possible measures have been taken to prevent reboot but runtime libraries can cause unpredictable results.
 To add extra safety measures an additional flag can be used, `-norestart`.

 ### Updates
 The installation can be updated and completed with both new TSM and TBMR version if the installer is run with the UPDATE argument. `safespring-baas.2.3.2.exe UPDATE=1`.
 Then the same nodename and configuration is kept and all components is updated if required.
 If only TBMR should be installed or updated it can be run with the TBMRONLY argument. `safespring-baas.2.3.2.exe TBMRONLY=1`.
-This method can also be used to license TBMR if it is trail or unlicensed for some reason.
+This method can also be used to license TBMR if it is trial or unlicensed for some reason.

 #### Revision history
 * 1.0 Initial version for Windows 8, 8.1 and 2012.